Přerov nad Labem

 Přerov nad Labem ([ˈpr̝̊ɛrof ˈnadlabɛm]; Prerow an der Elbe) is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
 It has about 1,200 inhabitants.

+Etymology

+The meaning of the old Czech word přerov was 'pool', 'pond', 'stagnant water'.

 Geography

 Přerov nad Labem is located about 15 km west of Nymburk and 18 km east of Prague.
-It lies in the Central Elbe Table lowland within the Polabí region.
+It lies in the Central Elbe Table within the Polabí region.
 The highest point is the hill Přerovská hůra at 237 m above sea level.
 The municipality is situated on the left bank of the Elbe River, which forms the northern municipal border.

 History

 The first written mention of Přerov nad Labem is from 993.
-In 1499, the village was promoted to a market town by Vladislaus II, but it later lost the title.
+In 1499, the village was promoted to a market town by King Vladislaus II, but it later lost the title.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Adalbert was built in the early Baroque style in 1618–1682 and was rebuilt in 1865.

 The Přerov nad Labem Castle was built at the end of the 14th century as administrative seat of the Břevnov Monastery.
 It the 1560s it was rebuilt in the Renaissance castle.
 Today the building is without use and inaccessible to the public.

 Přerov nad Labem is a home of one of the oldest open-air museums in Europe.
 It was founded by Austrian aristocrat Ludwig Salvator in 1895.

 Moto & Velo Museum is a private museum with an exposition of historic bicycles and motorcycles.
 It was opened in 1998.